TheGeekOnSkates/breakaway-basic/notes.md

 ## On the to-do list for future 0.x releases

+* Add support for nested parens, variable-replacing etc.  It's a rabbit-hole that nearly brought this project to a halt, so no hurry.
+See math.c on why I currently have to replace functions _after_ replacing variables.
+Unlike the next one, this bug makes perfect sense (all variables are letters A-Z, all BASIC functions are made up of those letters, so ROWS() becomes 0000() if I call replace_vars first.)
+* SPC({number}) like the C64 has
+* STR$/LEFT$/RIGHT$/MID$! :)
 * I was researching the whole "get cursor position with termios" thing when I found this: http://dtelnet.sourceforge.net/shkeys.c
   Apparently, you can get (and even SET) *mouse support!*  If I can find out how that works; I could add instructions like MOUSE ON/OFF, MOUSEX() and MOUSEY() to get the position, CLICKX() and CLICKY() to get the last clicked position, ON CLICK GOTO... no, that's too far. :D